Altaair07/MozArt/README.md

 ## Training, Fine-Tune and Training configurations

 <p align="justify">
 The model achieved 95% accuracy with an exceptional accuracy validation rate.
 The model was then implemented in TensorFlow format and converted to a tflite model for ease of use on lighter platforms such as mobile devices.
-In addition, the model is quantified to minimise its size, while important metadata is embedded in the model for additional information.
+While important metadata is embedded in the model for additional information.
 </p>